 Since the blockchain and cryptocurrencies are technical, it makes sense to start with the most obvious employment opportunities – the technical ones.
 There’s a great need for developers and programmers who understand blockchain technology.
 Part of the problem is that the supply of these subject matter experts (SMEs) is less than their availability.
 Professors are not teaching it because it’s a field that’s changing constantly.
 These rapid changes mean that the professors’ lecture notes can become obsolete too quickly.
 From a practical perspective, it’s not smart to teach courses where you’re constantly updating your lecture materials.
 Many university professors and college instructors prefer to teach content that’s more “evergreen” and can be reused for a while.
 Plus, the people who have a solid grip on this content are probably too busy using their knowledge in industries that are more lucrative than college and university campuses.

-2) Financial Services
+2) Financial Services (including Accounting/Audit)

 Since cryptocurrencies are linked to financial transactions it’s no surprise that there are job and career opportunities that are linked to blockchain technology.
 Some of these opportunities are in Fintech, which involves computer programs and other technology used to support or enable banking and financial services.